In north-western Oman are the ancient tombs and monuments associated with the

 Continue reading “UNESCO sites of Bat, Al Ayn and Al Khutm”

-Zegrahm Expeditions, acclaimed for their exceptional programs, have included a guided Jordan and Oman Small Group Tour lead by me in their program.
+Zegrahm Expeditions, acclaimed for their exceptional programs, have included a guided Jordan and Oman Small Group Tour lead by me in their expedition program.

 After your independent arrival into Amman Jordan, I look forward to meeting you in the